By Gary McKechnie

-Added hints as to what you’ll find are cutout illustrations of a galloping horse, canoes, farms, trees, and cattle.
+Hints as to what you’ll find: are cutout illustrations of a galloping horse, canoes, farms, trees, and cattle.

 You’ll find only one city here (Arcadia, the county seat), along with several unincorporated towns (Hull, Nocatee, Brownville, Fort Ogden, and Lake Suzy) nearly all of which are south of Arcadia on U.S. 17.
 For your purposes, what will likely pique your interest is what you’ll discover in and around Arcadia.
 It is a town filled with antiques, natural attractions, fossils... and a river runs through it.